 I love teaching and have been a teacher since September 2000.
 I graduated from University of Wales, College of Cardiff in 1997 with a 2:1 in History and Music.
 Then I trained as a teacher, completing a PGCE at Bristol University West of England.
 I began my career in the school I attended when I was a child, Holy Rood Catholic Junior School, Swindon.
 I spent some time travelling the world during 2003-2004, including visiting Thailand.
 I then worked in the Alice Smith School in Kuala Lumpur.
 I returned to Swindon to get married and was asked to go back to Holy Rood Junior School as the Assistant Head Teacher.
 I was part of the Senior Management Team there for 6 years.
 My husband and I wanted our children to experience different cultures so we decided to look for teaching jobs abroad.
-We were recommended to apply to St Andrews by a teacher friend.
+We were recommended to apply to St Andrews International School Bangkok by a teacher friend.
 Since qualifying, I have taught as a primary teacher in all year groups of KS2 and I began teaching at St Andrews as a Year 6 teacher.
 From 2015, I began teaching music from KG up to Year 9.
 I have ABRSM diploma on the piano and Grade 8 on the clarinet and organ.
 I can also play the saxophone.
 I come from a musical and a teaching family.
 My brother and three sisters all play instruments to a high standard.
 Two of my sisters are also music teachers in international schools in Asia.
 My mum also works as a teaching assistant in England.
 I have three children: Ava, Lana and Micah.
-My husband, Mr. Damon, is a Head of Primary PE at St Andrews.
+My husband, Mr. Damon, is Head of Primary PE at St Andrews.
 We enjoy spending time together travelling, meeting up with family and friends, going swimming, cycling and reading books together.
 I am also learning the violin with my daughter Ava.